opencog/atomspace/README.md

 Data as Graphs
 ==============
-It is now commplace to represent data as graphs; there are more graph databases than you can shake a stick at.
+It is now commonplace to represent data as graphs; there are more graph databases than you can shake a stick at.
 What makes the AtomSpace different?
 A dozen features that no other graph DB does, or has even dreamed of doing.

 But, first: five things everyone else does:
 * Perform [graphical database queries](https://wiki.opencog.org/w/Pattern_engine),
-  returning results that satsify a provided search pattern.
+  returning results that satisfy a provided search pattern.
-* Arbitrarily complex patterns with an arbitrary number of variable regions can be specied, by unifying multiple clauses.
+* Arbitrarily complex patterns with an arbitrary number of variable regions can be specified, by unifying multiple clauses.
-* Modify searches with conditionals, such as "greater than", and with user callbacks into scheme, python or haskell.
+* Modify searches with conditionals, such as "greater than", and with user callbacks into scheme, python or Haskell.
 * Perform graph rewriting: use search results to create new graphs.
 * Trigger execution of user callbacks... or of executable graphs (as explained below).